HolboxAI/newberryai/README.md

 - **PII extractor AI assistant**: Analyze text and extract PII (personally identifiable information) from the text
 - **EDA AI assistant**: Perform detailed data exploration with real statistics, hypothesis testing, and actionable insights—no code, just direct analysis.
 - **PDF Summarizer**: Extract and summarize content from PDF documents
+- **PDF Extractor**: Extract and query content from PDF documents using embeddings and semantic search
 - **Video Generator**: Generate videos from text using Amazon Bedrock's Nova model
 - **Image Generator**: Generate images from text using Amazon Bedrock's Titan Image Generator
 - **Face Recognition**: Add and recognize faces using AWS Rekognition